mcalilly/covid615/README.md

 # Notes
 * run `rake fetch_update:nashville` to pull the updates manually.
 (This should be handled daily at 10:00am CST by Heroku Scheduler)
 * run `rake daily_updates:send_subscriber_emails` to manually send the latest update to all subscribers.
-* run `rake daily_updates:send_admin_notifications` to pull test sending the admin mailer when there's not a new update (this is scheduled for 11am CST).
+* run `rake daily_updates:send_todays_update` to pull test sending the admin mailer when there's not a new update (this is scheduled for 11am CST).

 # How to download the latest data from production to local db
 * heroku pg:backups:capture